Confinement-induced motion of ciliates

-This reversal of direction of motion may be used to fabricate a filter or chromatograph, which blocks the passage of a microorganism with a metachronal wave matching the channel corrugation, but allows other microorganism to pass.
-In general, our work provides a deeper understanding of how ciliates or any microswimmer with a spatio-temporal fluid forcing at its surface behave in a corrugated channel.
-As such, it also applies to artificial swimmers and their robotic applications.
+This reversal of direction of motion may be used to fabricate a filter or chromatograph, which blocks the passage of a microorganism with a metachronal wave matching the channel corrugation, but allows other microorganisms to pass.
+Estimates for \textit{Paramecium} and a mutant show that the slow down and even reversal of the swimming velocity in a corrugated channel may be observable (see End Matter).
+Despite motivating our model via ciliated microorganisms, our work provides a deeper understanding of how swimmers with a spatio-temporal fluid forcing at their surface behave in a corrugated channel, regardless of the nature of this forcing.
+The mechanism described in this Letter is in fact general enough that we expect it to also apply to other living beings, which propel via a metachronal wave of forcing, such as the gait displayed by centipedes \cite{Rieu2024}, milipedes \cite{Garcia_2021}, or cockroaches \cite{Weihmann2017}.
+For these terrestrial creatures, a modulated ground friction profile can play a role analogous to the spatially nonuniform channel radius.
+We further emphasize the applicability of our results to artificial swimmers/walkers which employ e.g. magnetically-actuated ciliary carpets \cite{Gu2020}, for which parameters like $v_1/v_0$ can be tuned.
+The mechanism described in this Letter thus opens a new avenue for environment-sensitive motility and environment-mediated control of robots moving in confinement.